If you’ve been charged under criminal law, you will be introduced to a process that can feel overwhelming.

 - Without an Arrest, Nothing Happens

 If the police ask you to accompany them to the police station, you have the right to refuse.
 In fact, the only time you are obligated to accompany police is when you have been formally arrested.
 Ask the police to clearly explain whether you are being arrested or asked to accompany them to the police station.
-If it is the latter, tell them you will speak to your lawyer before taking any further action. it may be that should you refuse to attend, then they will place you under arrest, at which time you are compelled, if you refuse you may be charged with further offences.
+If it is the latter, tell them you will speak to your Brisbane criminal lawyers before taking any further action. it may be that should you refuse to attend, then they will place you under arrest, at which time you are compelled, if you refuse you may be charged with further offences.